dmorais/gttp/README.md

 ```

-Run the pipeline from a yml file (list of tools) inside the host machine and saving the results inside the host machine.
+To run the pipeline from a yml file (list of tools) inside the host machine and save the results inside the host machine.

 ```
 # Fisrt create a input dir (where the yml file will be).
 Put the yml with a list of tools there.